vivienlonde/vivienlonde.github.io/README.md

 It contains a blog about Quantum Computing written in French.

-To see the page locally, run: `bundle exec jekyll serve`
+To display the page locally, run: `bundle exec jekyll serve`